bcfujiy/backup-wedding/content/page3.md

 Our host Francesco can also arrange some [special private Tuscan experiences](https://www.chianti-farm.com/private_experiences.pdf) to do in the area while we’re there.
 There’s wine tasting, cooking classes, horseback riding,  truffle hunting -- and lots more.
 If you’d be interested in any of these experiences, let us know and we can arrange it with Francesco!

 ## November 1st holiday
-Monday November 1st is a holiday in Italy.
+Note that Monday November 1st is a holiday in Italy.
 Grocery stores and shops will be closed.
 Trains will run, but less frequently than a working day.
 Restaurants will be open.

 ## Useful information
 Check [here](https://www.chianti-farm.com/useful-informations) for more useful information on the area and sites to visit.